It is free to submit to and free to search on RCI. To create or update entries in RCI, an account is required.

 Online services account

-An online services account may be used by professionals submitting on behalf of clients, or by an organisation whose structure means they will be submitting on behalf of a significant number of recorded persons.
+An online services account may be used by professionals submitting on behalf of clients.

 With an online services account and RCI permissions, you will be able to: